fluent-plugins-nursery/fluent-plugin-remote_syslog/README.md

 </match>
 ```

-This plugin makes use of [Fluent::Mixin::PlainTextFormatter](https://github.com/tagomoris/fluent-mixin-plaintextformatter), please check out its documentation for more configuration options.
+This plugin makes use of [Fluent::Mixin::PlainTextFormatter](https://github.com/tagomoris/fluent-mixin-plaintextformatter) and [Fluent::Mixin::RewriteTagName](https://github.com/y-ken/fluent-mixin-rewrite-tag-name), please check out their documentations for more configuration options.

 ## License

-Copyright (c) 2014 Richard Lee.
+Copyright (c) 2014-2015 Richard Lee.
 See LICENSE for details.